vstrien/analytics-in-azure/week-5/LAB_10_stream_analytics.md

 Contoso Auto is collecting vehicle telemetry and wants to use Event Hubs to rapidly ingest and store the data in its raw form, then do some processing in near real-time.
 In the end, they want to create a dashboard that automatically updates with new data as it flows in after being processed.
 What they would like to see on the dashboard are various visualizations of detected anomalies, like engines overheating, abnormal oil pressure, and aggressive driving, using components such as a map to show anomalies related to cities, as well as various charts and graphs depicting this information in a clear way.

-In this experience, you will use Azure Event Hubs to ingest streaming vehicle telemetry data as the entry point to a near real-time analytics pipeline built on Event Hubs, Azure Stream Analytics, and Azure Synapse Analytics.
-Azure Stream Analytics extracts the vehicle sensor data from Event Hubs, performs aggregations over windows of time, then sends the aggregated data to Azure Synapse Analytics for data analysis.
+In this experience, you will use Azure Event Hubs to ingest streaming vehicle telemetry data as the entry point to a near real-time analytics pipeline built on Event Hubs, Azure Stream Analytics, and Azure SQL Database.
+Azure Stream Analytics extracts the vehicle sensor data from Event Hubs, performs aggregations over windows of time, then sends the aggregated data to Azure SQL Database for data analysis.
 A vehicle telemetry data generator will be used to send vehicle telemetry data to Event Hubs.

 ## Lab setup and pre-requisites

 Before starting this lab, ensure you have the following services in your Azure environment:

-* Databricks
+- Databricks
-* SQL Database (you can also work in Synapse - you can check out the instructions for Synapse [here](https://github.com/MicrosoftLearning/DP-203-Data-Engineer/blob/master/Instructions/Labs/LAB_10_stream_analytics.md))
+- SQL Database (you can also work in Synapse - you can check out the instructions for Synapse [here](https://github.com/MicrosoftLearning/DP-203-Data-Engineer/blob/master/Instructions/Labs/LAB_10_stream_analytics.md))
+  - In the instructions, we use a database called *telemetrydb*.
+If you have another name, that's fine.
+Just keep in mind to replace it when you encounter "our" database :-).
+  - Basic edition (5 DTUs) will be enough for this lab
-* Event Hubs (Standard pricing tier)
+- Event Hubs (Standard pricing tier)
-* Stream Analytics
+- Stream Analytics **job** (not *cluster*)
+- Data Lake Storage Account

 ## Exercise 1 - Configure services

 Azure Event Hubs is a Big Data streaming platform and event ingestion service, capable of receiving and processing millions of events per second.
 We are using it to temporarily store vehicle telemetry data that is processed and ready to be sent to the real-time dashboard.
-As data flows into Event Hubs, Azure Stream Analytics will query the data, applying aggregates and tagging anomalies, then send it to Azure Synapse Analytics.
+As data flows into Event Hubs, Azure Stream Analytics will query the data, applying aggregates and tagging anomalies, then send it to Azure SQL Database.

 ### Task 1: Configure Event Hubs